-Sirsasana also is known as the Headstand pose which is practiced as the first asana, after Pranayama and Surya Namaskar.
+Sirsasana also is known as the headstand pose which is practised as the first asana, after Pranayama and Surya Namaskar.
 It is one of the main postures in Hatha Yoga.
 Sirsasana is regarded as the ‘King’ of all 84,000 different asanas present in the Yoga book.

 “Being in shape is not Yoga.
 Paying attention to what you’re doing when you’re doing it is Yoga.” – Jason Crandell.

 As a child, I always looked up to people who performed headstands.
 It was intriguing to see how they could manage to do that.
 I always thought it was an impossible thing to do and only specially trained people could do it.

 What I never knew as a yoga beginner, was that headstand emerged from yoga and also has a name, Sirsasana.
 Meaning of Sirsasana: In Sanskrit Sirsa = Head and Asana = Posture.
 Yogic sages practice this asana to build strength in their upper body and relax the mind through the flow of blood.

 Before you attempt the Headstand (Sirsasana), practice the Dolphin for at least a few days or better still a week.
 This will make your arms and shoulders strong enough to perform the posture.
 Even after doing the headstand, it is recommended to continue doing the Dolphin as you will be able to do the headstand with ease and for a longer duration.

 These steps will help you prepare for the headstand or Sirsanansa.

 Step 1 (Child’s Pose)

 To begin with, sit on your heels with your knees together.
 Measure your forearms by holding each elbow with the other hand.
 Bring the elbows down to the floor below the shoulders.